rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 The last part you need to understand is the ClassInfo class that builds the resulting instance and caches information about constructor parameters.
 It is used in ObjectSeed.
 But before we dive into the implementation details, let’s look at the APIs that you use to create objects through reflection.

 You’ve already seen the `KCallable.call` method, which calls a function or a constructor by taking a list of arguments.
-This method works great in many cases, but it has a restriction: it doesn’t support default parameter values.
+This method works great in many cases, but it has a restriction: it doesn't support default parameter values.
 In this case, if a user is trying to deserialize an object with a constructor that has default parameter values, you definitely don’t want to require those arguments to be specified in the JSON.
 Therefore, you need to use another method, which does support default parameter values: `KCallable.callBy`.

 ```kotlin
 interface KCallable<out R> {